Orang National Park: Avian fauna

 The Bengal florican (Houbaropsis bengalensis) is listed as Critically Endangered on the IUCN Red List and is one of the flagship species of the park.
 A population of 30−40 individuals was recorded in the park by the Bombay Natural History Society (BNHS) in 1990; this was the second highest concentration of the species, globally.
 As of 2023 Orang has in excess of one per cent of the world's total population of the bird.

 Reptiles

 Seven species of turtle and tortoise are found, of which the turtle species Lissemys punctata and Kachuga tecta are common.
 Among snakes, pythons and cobra species, including the king cobra, are recorded here, as are the Indian rock python, and Bungarus niger, the greater black krait.
 Monitor lizards are present.

 Flora

 The park is rich in vegetation of forests, natural forest, grasses, and aquatic and non-aquatic plants.
-The forest species found are: Bombax ceiba, Dalbergia sissoo, Sterculia villosa, Trewia nudiflora, Zizyphus jujuba and Litsea monopetala (syn.
+The forest species found are: Bombax ceiba, Dalbergia sissoo, Sterculia villosa, Trewia nudiflora, Ziziphus jujuba and Litsea monopetala (syn.
 L. polyantha).
 Among the non-aquatic grassland species, the prominent are: Phragmites karka, Arundo donax, Imperata cylindrica and Saccharum spp.
 The aquatic grass and plants species found are: Andropogon spp., Ipomoea aquatica (syn.
 Ipomoea reptans), Enhydra fluctuans, Nymphaea spp., and Water hyacinth (Eichhornia spp.).